The Five Enemies of Rational Thought

 - Despite their best efforts, scientists have never found any evidence of current or past life on Mars.
 So we can be pretty sure that there has never been any life on Mars.
 (Argument from ignorance)

-As I argued in Hide and Seek, all self-deception can be understood in terms of ego defense.
+As I argue in a book called Hide and Seek, all self-deception can be understood in terms of ego defense.
 In psychoanalytic theory, an ego defence is one of several unconscious processes that we deploy to diffuse the fear and anxiety that arise when we who we truly are (our unconscious ‘id’) comes into conflict with who we think we are or who we think we should be (our conscious ‘superego’).
 For example, a person who buys a $10,000 watch instead of a $1,000 watch because “you can really tell the difference in quality” is not only hiding his (unrecognized) craving to be loved, but also disguising it as an ego-enhancing virtue, namely, a concern for quality.
 Whereas formal and informal fallacies are more about faulty reasoning, self-deception is more about hiding from, or protecting, oneself.

 Cognitive bias is sloppy, although not necessarily faulty, reasoning: a mental shortcut or heuristic intended to spare us time, effort, or discomfort, often while reinforcing our self-image or worldview, but at the cost of accuracy or reliability.
 For example, in explaining the behavior of other people, our tendency is to overestimate the role of character traits over situational factors—a bias, called the correspondence bias or attribution effect, that goes into reverse when it comes to explaining our own behavior.
 So, if Charlotte fails to mow the lawn, I indict her with forgetfulness, laziness, or spite; but if I don't mow the lawn, I excuse myself on the grounds of busyness, tiredness, or bad weather.
 Another important cognitive bias is confirmation, or my-side, bias, which is the propensity to search for or recall only those facts and arguments that are in keeping with our pre-existing beliefs while filtering out those that conflict with them—which, especially on social media, can lead us to inhabit a so-called echo chamber.